 Selecting a mediator involves more than relying on a resume.
 You may want a sense of the “person” before retaining that him or her as your mediator.

 A product of public schools in Wisconsin, Denise graduated from Northwestern University in Evanston, Illinois where she majored in economics.
-She became especially interested in what is now often referred to as “behavioral economics,” focusing on why people make the decisions they do, and why they often are not purely rational.
+While there, she became especially interested in what is now often referred to as “behavioral economics,” focusing on how and why people make the decisions they do, and why they often are not purely rational.

-After 6 months at an Australian law firm, she began work as an associate Arnold & Porter in Washington, DC, with a practice focused on intellectual property, she returned to mediation to work with Jonathan Marks at the pioneering ADR firm of EnDispute, Inc. in Washington, DC.
-Her practice there focused on complex commercial cases in litigation and multi-party public policy disputes for federal government agencies.
+After 6 months at an Australian law firm, she began work as an associate at Arnold & Porter in Washington D.C.
+But the call of mediation never left her, and she eventually returned to mediation, this time to work the Jonathan Marks at the pioneering ADR firm of EnDispute, Inc. Her practice there focused on complex and high-stakes commercial cases in litigation and multi-party public policy negotiations for federal government agencies.
 EnDispute eventually merged with JAMS in the mid-1900’s and Denise moved to Los Angeles, where she now is based.

 Denise worked with EnDispute (and JAMS) and, later, ADR Services, for almost 20 years before branching out on her own at MadiganADR.
 As a now-independent mediator she has forged closed collaborative relationships with several of her other independent colleagues.

 On a more personal note: Denise loves dogs, travel and outdoor activities with good friends, including hiking and cross-country skiing.
 She also loves music and has sun in various choral groups throughout the years.